Jan-Frederic-Schmidt/Five-In-Six/README.md

 5. Check the word list ✅
 6. Get localization to work ✅
 7. Write the compareWords() function myself ✅
 8. Test on a real device
 9. Clean up the code (definitely needed)
-10. Let users choose "not include this word anymore" when losing a round
+10. Let users choose "not include this word anymore" when losing a round ✅
-11. Share Wordle instances via ShareLink
+11. Share Wordle instances via ShareLink ✅
 12. Sync with iCloud
-13. Add time limits if wanted
+13. Add time limits if wanted ✅

----

-WordGames © 2026 by Jan Frédéric Schmidt is licensed under CC BY-NC-ND 4.0